 For the price you get some very good features – a heavy flywheel, a console with a heart rate monitor and a solidly built bike that is durable and will be able stand up to many intense cardio workouts over the years.

-The best price with free shipping I found when I investigated it was at Amazon.
+The bike qualified for free shipping when I investigated price at Amazon.
 It qualified for Prime too.

 This is a good bike for beginners and those more advanced.
 It has a heavy flywheel that provides a fluid riding motion.
 It is durable and stable, so all levels of ability can get as intense a workout as they want.
 The resistance can be increased and decreased easily using the resistance knob.